zawzawzaw/montigo/_notes/april 22.md

 http://clients.manic.com.sg/montigo/03/activities.php

+create images from psd
+ - cause sizes are now different.

-1. icons
+//1. icons
- from old one 1.5 x
+// from old one 1.5 x

-2. add 30 px column/ left margin to all things on the left
+//2. add 30 px column/ left margin to all things on the left
-  - parallax text
+//  - parallax text
-  - sports and fitness
+//  - sports and fitness

+breakpoint is just a url query variable ?breakpoint=true

+?breakpoint=false